All photos are from: nasjonalrassikringsgruppe.no

 - Fragmented Branding: Previous materials were inconsistent, reducing trust and authority.

-- Complex Information Access: Key reports, guidelines, and alerts were scattered across channels.
+- Complex Information Access: Key reports, guidelines, and articles were scattered across channels.

-- Stakeholder Communication Gaps: Policymakers and municipal officers struggled to find actionable resources.
+- Stakeholder Communication Gaps: Policymakers and municipal members struggled to find actionable resources.

 Opportunity: Create a unified brand and digital platform that consolidates information, supports decision-making, and communicates trustworthiness to all stakeholders.